OpenAI chief Sam Altman meets Prime Minister Modi and discusses global AI regulation - ExBulletin

 OpenAI chief Sam Altman meets Prime Minister Modi and discusses global AI regulation

-During a session at IIIT Delhi, Altman said he discussed the opportunities in front of the country and what the country should do in AI.
+During a session at IIIT Delhi, Altman said he discussed the opportunities ahead of the country and what the country should do in AI.
 “We also felt the need to think about global regulation, which prevents some of the downsides from happening,” Altman said.

 Altman said his company is currently self-regulating.
 “We spent almost 8 months on GPT to make sure it was safe enough to release.
 We’re developing the technology and working with organizations to figure out what the limits should be and testing them all.
 We think the coordination is important.
 So self-regulation is important.
 It’s something we want to provide.
 The world shouldn’t be left entirely in the hands of corporations,” Altman said during the session.